How to create a computable drop-down list

 - Third – for children under 9 years:

-2. Create the drop-down list (see Creating a Drop-Down List in a Cell):
+2. Add a drop-down list (see Creating a Drop-Down List in a Cell):

 2.1.
 On the Data tab, in the Data Tools group, click Data Validation: